HIGHLIGHTS

 - One

-night’s hotel accommodation with breakfast in Ushuaia on Day 1
+night’s hotel accommodation including breakfast, in Ushuaia

-- City
+- Lake

-tour in Ushuaia on Day 2 (lunch not included)
+Escondido tour in Ushuaia, on Day 2.

-- Luggage
+- Onboard

-accommodation during voyage including daily cabin service
+accommodation during voyage, including daily cabin service.

 - All

-- Beer,
+- Beer

-house wine and soft drinks with dinner
+and house wine with dinner.

 - Captain’s

-cocktails, house beer and wine, non-alcoholic beverages
+beer and wine, non-alcoholic beverages.

 - All

-shore excursions and Zodiac cruises
+shore excursions and Zodiac cruises.

 - Educational

-lectures and guiding services from expedition team
+lectures and guiding services provided by Expedition Team.

 - Complimentary

-use of muck boots during the voyage
+use of Muck Boots during the voyage.

 - Comprehensive

-pre-departure information
+pre-departure information.

 - Port